-- 7.1 We have developed a structured procedure in line with ERSCP which will be followed by all members of the school community in event of the identification of safeguarding concerns which will be shared with the DSL. - 7.2 In line with the procedures, upon receipt of concerns and where necessary the DSL will contact SaPH 01482-395500, or if unsure of threshold telephone SaPH for a consultation and take a view on if a RFS is needed.
-If after discussion with parents/carers and with their consent it is thought that additional support may be appropriate, the school will submit a RFS to the Early Help and Prevention Hub.
-This may be on the back of a consultation with staff in the Early Help and Prevention Hub. - 7.3 The name of the DSL / DDSL and DSG will be clearly advertised in the school and on the website, with a statement explaining the school's role in referring and monitoring cases of involving safeguarding and child protection concerns. - 7.4 We will ensure all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials. - 8.
-Dealing with a disclosure made by a child advice for all members of staff
+- 7.1 We have developed a structured procedure which will be followed by all members of the school community in event of the identification of safeguarding concerns which will be shared immediately with the DSL. - 7.2 In line with the procedures, upon receipt of concerns and where necessary the DSL will review the concerns and decide on and coordinate the appropriate course of action and what level of support may be needed.
+Consent will usually be sought from parents / carers unless doing so would put a child at risk.
+SaPH will be contacted by the DSL if clarification is required as to threshold or consent.
+A view will then be taken as to whether a Request for Service (RFS) is needed for either Safeguarding or Early Help. - 7.3 The name of the DSL / DDSL and DSG will be clearly advertised in the school and on the website, with a statement explaining the school's role in referring and monitoring cases of involving safeguarding and child protection concerns. - 7.4 We will ensure all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials.

+8. Dealing with allegations or concerns shared made by a child - advice for all members of staff

-"Never Do Nothing - Do the basic things well - It can happen here" 8.1 If a child discloses that he or she has been abused in some way, the member of staff or volunteer should consider ways to:
+"Never Do Nothing - Do the basic things well - It can happen here"

+8.1 If a child discloses that he or she has been abused or exploited in some way, the member of staff or volunteer should consider ways to: